graphistry/graph-app-kit/README.md

 ## GPU-ready

-The containers can take advantage of GPUs when present and the host operating system enables the (Nvidia runtime for Docker)[https://github.com/NVIDIA/nvidia-docker].
+The containers can take advantage of GPUs when present and the host operating system enables the [Nvidia runtime for Docker](https://github.com/NVIDIA/nvidia-docker).
 The `graph-app-kit` Docker container is ready for:

-* GPU Analytics:  (RAPIDS)[https://www.rapids.ai] and CUDA already setup
+* GPU Analytics:  [RAPIDS](https://www.rapids.ai) and CUDA already setup
 * GPU Visualization: Connect to an external Graphistry instance or run on the same node

 ### Configure